 If my class reads about Saturn and then I let them create either a poem, a presentation, or a skit, there is no differentiated instruction happening.
 Some students are just making a different product.
 My advanced group didn’t learn any additional content, they didn’t think at a higher level, and they didn’t access more advanced resources.
 We only gave them a choice about their final product.
 That isn’t differentiation.

-Or if I give students the choice to learn about Jupiter, Neptune, or Saturn, I’m still not differentiating.
+If I give students the choice to learn about Jupiter, Neptune, or Saturn, I’m still not differentiating.

 Differentiation Is About Thinking